The MSBA Board approved the schematic design

-State Treasurer Steven Grossman, Chairman of the Massachusetts School Building Authority (“MSBA”), and Jack McCarthy, MSBA Executive Director, announced today that the MSBA Board of Directors voted to approve the schematic design and funding for a new West Bridgewater Middle-Senior High School.
+State Treasurer Steven Grossman, Chairman of the Massachusetts School Building Authority (“MSBA”), and Jack McCarthy, MSBA Executive Director, today announced that the MSBA Board voted to approve the schematic design and funding for additions and renovations to the Lincoln School in Lincoln.
 One of the next steps is for the District and the MSBA to enter into a Project Funding Agreement, which will detail the project’s scope and budget and set forth the terms and conditions under which the District will receive its grant from the MSBA.
-The District is eligible to receive reimbursement from the MSBA for 54.16% of eligible expenses with a Maximum Total Facilities Grant for the project of $29,344,775.
+The District is eligible to receive reimbursement from the MSBA for 44.80% of eligible expenses with a Maximum Total Facilities Grant for the project of $20,988,972.

-“Listening to the needs of a community and developing projects accordingly are priorities at the MSBA, and the West Bridgewater Middle-Senior High School project is a case study in that sentiment,” said Treasurer Grossman.
+“Listening to the needs of a community and developing projects accordingly are priorities at the MSBA, and the Lincoln School project is a case study in that sentiment,” said Treasurer Grossman.
 “Thanks to our collaborative work with local officials, we are working to build a safe and modern educational facility that will provide students with a top-notch learning environment.”